Timor-Leste at the 2024 Summer Paralympics

-East Timor competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September 2024.
+Timor-Leste competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September 2024.
 This was the nation's fourth time competing at the Summer Paralympic Games after it made its debut at the 2008 Summer Paralympics and be absent at the 2020 Summer Paralympics.
 The delegation consisted of only one competitor from one sport.

 Competitors

 The following is the list of number of competitors in the Games.